BestEnemies/AIiLight/Building-Environments.md

 - '**env-dev**': development/debug environment for building and uploading the firmware via the AiLight Jig or an FTDI (or alike) programmer
 - '**env-prod**': production environment (optimized for size) for building and uploading the firmware via the AiLight Jig or an FTDI (or alike) programmer

-In addition, for each of these 2 environments, an **OTA** varian is available for uploading the firmware over OTA.
+In addition, for each of these 2 environments, an **OTA** variant is available for uploading the firmware over OTA.